 Ransomware Recovery: Preventing Repeat Attacks

-For ransomware victims, the recovery costs expand far beyond any extortion fees: The average ransom payment for mid-size companies in 2021 was $170,000, while the average recovery cost for ransomware totaled $1.85 million, according to a report published by Sophos.
+For ransomware victims, the recovery costs expand far beyond any extortion fees: The average ransom payment in the US was $812,360 in 2021, a fourfold increase from 2020 averages, while the average recovery cost for ransomware totaled $1.08 million, according to Sophos.

 Among other things, the heavy burden on IT and security teams to ensure the future security of their networks adds to the total recovery costs.
 Beyond data recovery, the biggest challenge for ransomware response is removing the offending malware from the organization's network and securing any vulnerabilities that enabled initial access.

 Unfortunately, for many organizations, effectively identifying and securing the initial attack vectors or rooting out malware from their environments can be time-consuming, costly, and incomplete.
-These pitfalls can result in repeat attacks by adversaries that are able to either regain or maintain their foothold: Cut corners due to budget and time constraints can lead to ineffective handling of affected devices, and a general lack of network visibility can leave attack vectors such as vulnerable IoT devices in place.
+These pitfalls can result in repeat attacks by adversaries that are able to either regain or maintain their foothold: budget and time constraints can lead to ineffective handling of affected devices, and a general lack of network visibility can leave attack vectors, including vulnerable IoT devices, in place.

 Because of these challenges, a startling 85% of ransomware victims see repeat attacks.
 This is why, even after an attack, network visibility and behavior-based detection are necessary for organizations to maintain proper security hygiene, patch vulnerabilities, and detect signs of malware in their environment that may be leftover from an initial attack.